-He has choreographed, and taught classes/workshops all over the U.S. and internationally for Ballet Hispanico, Ailey II, New Orleans Ballet Association (N.O.B.A), the National Cultural Foundation (Barbados), Western Arkansas Ballet, Institute of the Arts Barcelona (Spain), and MOVE (NYC).
-An advocate of the arts, he has served as a member of Dance/NYC junior committee.
+He has choreographed, and taught classes and workshops all over the U.S. and internationally for Ballet Hispanico, Ailey II, New Orleans Ballet Association (N.O.B.A), the National Cultural Foundation (Barbados), Western Arkansas Ballet, Institute of the Arts Barcelona (Spain), and MOVE (NYC).
+An advocate of the arts, he has served as a member of Dance NYC junior committee.

 In 2014, Jamal created Barbados Dance Project (BDP) to help bring awareness to the importance of dance by educating, collaborating, and engaging with the Barbadian community through movement tuition-free.
 Jamal serves on the artistic advisory board of MOVE (NYC) and is currently based in Barcelona, Spain.

 Is a guest master on the High Performance Programme in Dance of the Factoria Cultural de Terrassa, where, in addition to teaching, is the coreographer, with Rodolfo Castellanos, of Dancing Vivaldi, one of the own productions of PAR.